 Bicycle transport may be limited on some services.
 A great alternative: rental bikes!

 Taking a bike with you on public transport in South Tyrol is subject to a charge, and the capacity for transporting bikes may be limited for reasons of space and safety.
-But there are a number of options and alternatives to choose from:
+Please note that transporting passengers will always be given priority over bicycles, and that increased passenger numbers may require on-board staff to refuse access with a bike.
+But there are a number of options and alternatives to choose from.

 Day pass to transport a bike: 7 EUR